Local asymptotics for controlled martingales: Introduction

 \section{Introduction}

-Consider a family of (possibly multi-dimensional) martingales $\{M_n\}_{n\geq 0}$ in discrete time, with $M_0=0$, equipped with their natural filtration $\F_n$.
-What is the maximal probability that, at time $n$, the martingale is in a prescribed set?
+Consider a family of (possibly multidimensional) martingales $\{M_n\}_{n\geq0}$ in discrete time, with $M_0=0$, equipped with their natural filtration $\F_n$.
+What is the maximal probability that, at time $n$, the martingale is in a prescribed set $A$?
 Similarly, what is the minimal probability?
+We will be focused on the asymptotic analysis of these quantities as $n\to\infty$.